 Service Companies

 Project accounting, resource allocation, financials – from estimation to signed completion act.
-If your managers spend 2 hours daily on manual spreadsheet updates – ERP fixes that.
+If managers regularly update spreadsheets by hand, ERP automates routine work and reduces team workload.

 E-commerce with Own Warehouse